evxn/water-levels/README.md

 Conditions on landscape heights are relaxed.
 Negative, floating-point numbers and zero are also valid heights.

+No formal verification.
+Very scarce description of the algorithm.

 ## Assignment

 Write a program in Rust or TypeScript that calculates the water level in different parts of a landscape.